 c = a + b; print(c) #=> 3.0

 In the example above, the integer a is converted up to floating point (that is, 1.0) before the operation is performed.
 The object referred to by a is not affected – only the intermediate values used to resolve the expression are converted.
 If the programmer does not realize this conversion takes place he may expect that c is an integer and use it accordingly which could lead to unexpected results.

+Some of these issues are visible to the programmer.
+For example, x = 1/2 will create an object of type float with a numeric value of 0.5, while x = 1//2 will truncate to the integer 0.

-In some implementations, utomatic type conversion also occurs when an integer becomes too large to fit within the constraints of the large integer specified in the language (typically C) used to create the Python interpreter.
-When an integer becomes too large to fit into that range it is converted to an unlimited precision integer of arbitrary length (for example, this occurs in CPython 2.7.
-In CPython 3.x, unlimited precision integers are always used, even for small absolute values).
+In some implementations, automatic type conversion also occurs when an integer becomes too large to fit within the constraints of the large integer specified in the language (typically C) used to create the Python interpreter.
+When an integer becomes too large to fit into that range it is converted to an unlimited precision integer of arbitrary length.

-Explicit conversion methods can also be used to explicitly convert between types though this is seldom required since Python will automatically convert as required.
+Explicit conversion methods can also be used to explicitly convert between types though this is seldom required for numbers since Python will automatically convert as required.
 Examples include:

 a = int(1.6666) # a converted to 1